paulinaCzekaj/10xdev-project-secret-santa/.ai/db-plan.md

 - Index on `groups.end_date` for queries filtering on upcoming or past groups.
 - Index on `participants.group_id` for fast lookup of participants within a group.
 - Index on `exclusion_rules.group_id` to speed up exclusion rule queries per group.
+- Index on `wishes.participant_id` for fast lookup of wishlists by participant (already exists).
+- Index on `wishes.ai_generation_count` for queries checking AI generation limits.

 _Additional Recommendation:_